Oracle: China

+Egypt

+According to the Ancient Egyptian religion, some ancient Egyptian gods (and rarely deified humans), acted as intermediaries between humans and the divine.
+This was exemplified by the Ancient Egyptian title "Reporter/Herald" (wḥmw), whom in the religious context, reports requests and petitions to the local gods.

 Hawaii

 In Hawaii, oracles were found at certain heiau, Hawaiian temples.
 These oracles were found in towers covered in white kapa cloth made from plant fibres.
 In here, priests received the will of gods.
 These towers were called 'Anu'u.
 An example of this can be found at Ahu'ena heiau in Kona.

 India and Nepal

-In ancient India, the oracle was known as ākāśavānī "voice/speech from the sky/aether" or aśarīravānī "a disembodied voice (or voice of the unseen)" (asariri in Tamil), and was related to the message of a god.
+In ancient India, the oracle was known as ākāśavānī ("voice/speech from the sky/aether") or aśarīravānī ("a disembodied voice (or voice of the unseen)") (asariri in Tamil), and was related to the message of a god.
 Oracles played key roles in many of the major incidents of the epics Mahabharata and Ramayana.
 An example is that Kamsa (or Kansa), the evil uncle of Krishna, was informed by an oracle that the eighth son of his sister Devaki would kill him.
 The opening verse of the Tiruvalluva Maalai, a medieval Tamil anthology usually dated by modern scholars to between c.
 7th and 10th centuries CE, is attributed to an asariri or oracle.
 However, there are no references in any Indian literature of the oracle being a specific person.

-Contemporarily, Theyyam or "theiyam" in Malayalam - a south Indian language - the process by which a devotee invites a Hindu god or goddess to use his or her body as a medium or channel and answer other devotees' questions, still happens.
+Contemporarily, Theyyam or "theiyam" in Malayalam - a south Indian language - the process by which a Priest invites a Hindu god or goddess to use his or her body as a medium or channel and answer other devotees' questions, still happens.
 The same is called "arulvaakku" or "arulvaak" in Tamil, another south Indian language - Adhiparasakthi Siddhar Peetam is famous for arulvakku in Tamil Nadu.
 The people in and around Mangalore in Karnataka call the same, Buta Kola, "paathri" or "darshin"; in other parts of Karnataka, it is known by various names such as, "prashnaavali", "vaagdaana", "asei", "aashirvachana" and so on.
 In Nepal it is known as, "Devta ka dhaamee" or "jhaakri".